OCMG101/Data-Structures-Algorithms/Lab1/Quiz 1/readme.md

 ## Features
 Summation Function: Calculates the sum of integers in the array. <br>
-Maximum Function: Finds the maximum integer in the array.
+Maximum Function: Finds the maximum integer in the array. <br>
-User Input: Takes user input for the length of the array and its elements.
+User Input: Takes user input for the length of the array and its elements. <br>
 Error Handling: Ensures non-negative array length input.